 Some people experience a quarter-life crisis at around age 25, while for others it doesn't hit until closer to age 30.
 An estimated 75% of young people struggle with this type of crisis.

-There's no one way that a quarter life crisis looks, so yours might feel quite different from that described by other people you know.
-However, there are certain key warning signs that almost everyone having a quarter life crisis experiences in some form or other.
+There's no one way that a quarter-life crisis looks, so yours might feel quite different from that described by other people you know.
+However, there are certain key warning signs that almost everyone having a quarter-life crisis experience in some form or other.

 So, if you're constantly mulling over the following questions, the chances are high that you've entered a crisis period.

 All of these questions indicate that you're not feeling fulfilled and that you have a nagging sense that there could be more out there for you.

 While it can be scary to face these uncertainties, doing so also gives you a fighting chance of finding the answers that will make you happy.